Top Spots to Celebrate the Fourth

 Celebrate all day: Feel-good tunes and local food vendors (think funnel cakes) will pack Water Street until the show.

-Showtime: Around 9 p.m., the “Battleship Blast” fireworks will explode over the docked WWI Battleship North Carolina.
+Showtime: Around 9 p.m., fireworks will explode from a barge in the Cape Fear River.

-Best view: Locals suggest a seat behind the less crowded Coastline Conference & Event Center, or call and ask about reservations at Elijah’s or The George waterfront restaurants.
+Best view: Locals suggest a seat behind the less crowded Coastline Conference and Event Center, or call and ask about reservations at Elijah’s or The George waterfront restaurants.

 After the show: Stroll along the Cape Fear Riverwalk and stop in at The Pilot House for homemade bread pudding and fruit cobbler; wilmingtonandbeaches.com.